dnsge/orange/README.md

 ## Usage

 To assemble a program, run the package located in `./cmd/orangeasm`.
 To run a program, run the package located in `./cmd/orangevm`.
+To link multiple object files, run the package located in `./cmd/orangelinker`.

+If you want to assemble a standalone program (e.g. no linking), use `./orangeasm --executable [input file] [output file]`.

 ## Examples